dancor7/Udacity-Write-a-Data-Science-Blog-Post/README.md

 - Which location has the highest salary growth?
 Both follow a similar pattern
 - which location has the highest career satisfaction?
 THey start the same in the first year of work, but then Europe has a drop in satisfaction of which never truly recovers until 20 years later.

-In the end, we concluded that North America is the best choice.

 The blog is written on the following [link](https://medium.com/@dan7cor/as-a-software-engineer-is-usa-a-better-place-to-migrate-than-europe-3198aa329be8?sk=a5c08b5a4492d1838ee8891a01acf5e9)

+Finally, the readme format:

+- the libraries used: Numpy, Pandas, Matplotlib and Seaborn
+- the motivation for the project: This is a question close to my heart since my country is unstable at the moment an immigration is always a choice.
+- the files in the repository with a small description of each: I included the zip file with the survey_results_public.csv file that is used as the dataset.
+Also, the Code file is the jupyter notebook script. a summary of the results of the analysis: In the end, we concluded that North America is the best choice.